In Transit (2025 film)

-In Transit is an 2025 drama film, directed by Jaclyn Bethany, from a screenplay by Alex Sarrigeorgiou.
+In Transit is a 2025 drama film, directed by Jaclyn Bethany, from a screenplay by Alex Sarrigeorgiou.
 It stars Sarrigeorgiou, François Arnaud and Jennifer Ehle.

 It had its world premiere at the Edinburgh International Film Festival on August 17, 2025.

 Premise

 A painter invites a young bartender to pose for her leading to a relationship that will change both women forever.